VVEIRD/StreamDeckCore/README.md

 1. Animation on pressed key
 2. Custom animations for specific keys, at a decent framrate (60/30/15 fps) if possible.
 3. Supporting multiple ESDs
+4. Recieving events for key binds that are beeing displayed and when they are taken off (e.g. onDisplay() and offDisplay())

 ## Dependencies
 This uses the github project https://github.com/nyholku/purejavahidapi and jna 4.0, which can be downloaded through maven: